ONLY 2 SPACES LEFT

 Transport:

-• Transfer from Airport to Ljubljana to hotel Vander
+• Transfer from airport to Ljubljana hotel

 • Transfer from Maribor to Ljubljana airport